Activity Method Depreciation

 |Fluctuate production||If the production of the company highly fluctuates, it will help to match between production and depreciation.|

 |Measurable total lifetime output||It can only use when the total output of the assets is measurable.
 Without measurable output, we will not be able to calculate the depreciation per unit.|

 Limitation of Activity Method Depreciation

 Not all assets are suitable with activity method depreciation as it is impossible to estimate the output over its life.
-So we have to depreciate base on the time rather than activity.
+So we have to depreciate based on the time rather than activity.

 - Hard to estimate

-In the straight-line method, we only estimate the useful life, but this method event requires us to estimate the total output which an asset produces over its life.
+In the straight-line method, we only estimate the useful life, but this method event requires us to estimate the total output that an asset produces over its lifetime.
 It is really hard to estimate, as we need to make assumptions over another assumption.